pfheatwole/thesis/source/flight_reconstruction.rst

      greater certainty than others, so the uncertainty must include spatial variability as well.
-The traditional method for placing a distribution over spatial functions is to use a Gaussian process, so the choice of modelling spatial correlations equates to choosing a proper kernel function.
+The traditional method for placing a distribution over spatial functions is to use a Gaussian process, so the choice of modeling spatial correlations equates to choosing a proper kernel function.

 3. Build a predictive model from the set of regression models